iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 2 reviews"/>
 </p>

+> No callback or reconnect function of your internet drops during the call so you have to reschedule for the next appointment which could be days or weeks away very unprofessional for an app in 2021<br> :date: __2021-02-09 23:49:18__

+> Filter needs more detail.
+I cant put location in and other details.<br> :date: __2021-02-09 23:09:42__

 > They give me wrong info i ended up having sergey instead<br> :date: __2021-02-06 14:20:52__